trisberg/springone-explore-2023/TAP-native-build.md

 You should now be all set to run this demo on the Developer Sandbox cluster.

 ## Generating a new project from an accelerator

+You can use the Tanzu CLI, VS Code or IntelliJ with the "Tanzu App Accelerator" plugin installed or you can use the "Dev Portal".

+### Using the Dev Portal

 We can kickstart our app development using one of the sample accelerators provided by TAP.
 We select all accelerators that are tagged as "serverless".